- Facility Entry Policies

 - Children may use the spa when they’re tall enough to keep their heads completely out of the water with their feet firmly touching the bottom (not just the bench).

-For health and safety reasons, children of these ages are not permitted at any time in the weight and cardio areas, the sauna, or the racquetball/squash courts.
-Infants may not be left in carriers while their guardian exercises nearby.
-Carriages/ strollers are not permitted on the track.
+- Age 0-5 years: For health and safety reasons, children of these ages are not permitted at any time in the weight and cardio areas, or the sauna.

 All Campus Recreation employees who are on-duty in the Rec Center and MBAC during hours of operation are certified with First Aid and Professional Rescuer CPR/AED.In the event of a medical emergency inside theses facility, please notify Rec Center staff immediately and they will assess the patient and determine what medical treatment is needed.